hrantm/tldr/docs/productionreadme.md

 - INSUFFICIENT VARIABLES bug with SMMRY api
   + solved with using postman to form vanilla javascript ajax request. still need to change json into a promise
 - google api gives 403 error. need better

+- switching to android no avail

+- decided to change speech to text to an new aggregation website